 The subsequent review & approval processes are based on the respective process organization, so depending on the facts, the right people and departments are involved.
 Those responsible can prove this at any time - especially in audit situations - thanks to the transparent electronic workflow signatures.
 The verifiable digital approvals in the system simplify collaboration and also work on mobile devices.

 3. Automated fulfillment of reporting obligations

 For recurring, annual or event-related reporting (e.g., for risk and materiality assessment or for SLA reviews¹ ), automated reporting provides support.
 Since all information is categorized in the digital file right from the start, the required analyses can be generated at the push of a button.
-A structured outsourcing register with various filtering and sorting options keeps track of all critical ICT service providers at all times.
+A structured register of information with various filtering and sorting options keeps track of all critical ICT service providers at all times.
 This also makes it possible to quickly give information to auditors or authorities – because ad hoc inquiries are to be expected.

 Providing reports and logs is simple and secure using the product's own "external space".
 For this purpose, the authorities are given access to a delimited data room within the cloud, which is used for document exchange and collaboration with external parties.

 Manually maintained lists and insecure data transfer via email are now a thing of the past.

 After the General Data Protection Regulation (GDPR) and the German Supply Chain Due Diligence Act (LkSG), DORA is the next set of regulations in whose implementation the digitalization of business processes in contract management plays a crucial role.
 The use of the right digital tools not only leads to significant workload reductions, but also gives those responsible the necessary assurance that they are demonstrably complying with all the required due diligence obligations.
 Audit situations and spontaneous requests can be handled effortlessly.